szczepanski/django/README.md

 python3.8 manage.py startapp services
 ```
 - add new app (services) to INSTALLED_APPS in setting in wag_1/settings/base.py
+- in wag_1/services rempve files that are not needed when using wagtail:
+  - tests.py
+  - views.py
+  - admin.py
 - edit models in services/models.py and makemigrations and migrate
 ```
 python3.8 manage.py makemigrations